sciaba/patatrack-tests/README.md

 # patatrack-tests
-These instructions allow to download, install, configure and run Patatrack for benchmarking purposes.
+These instructions allow to download, install, configure and run Patatrack (https://github.com/cms-patatrack) for benchmarking purposes.
+These are UNOFFICIAL and the author is NOT a Patatrack developer, so they are liable to stop working if changes in Patatrack happen and are not properly taken into account here.
 ## Installation and setup
 * Use the script scripts/install.sh to install CMSSW and Patatrack on a local directory.
   * Edit the value of VO_CMS_SW_DIR to point to a directory with at least 40 GB of free space.